The global shipping industry could see substantial benefits in using bitcoin as a Ukrainian shipper negotiates its first bitcoin transaction.

 Varamar Ltd., a shipping company based in Odessa, a port city in southern Ukraine, will be among the first shipping operators to accept payments in bitcoin.
 According to Bloomberg, the shipper is currently negotiating its first transaction in bitcoin with a client and will accept the cryptocurrency going forward.

 One of the world’s oldest industries, the shipping sector is known to be notoriously lazy to adopt new technologies.
 However, bitcoin solves a critical process that has routinely plagued the modern shipping industry – payments.
-Specifically, the world’s first and most prominent cryptocurrency will enable shipping operators to transact with customers in countries clamped down by global sanctions that affect traditional payments through banks.
+Specifically, the world’s first and most prominent cryptocurrency will enable shipping operators to transact with customers in countries clamped down by global financial restrictions that affect traditional payments through banks.

 Varamar’s founder Alexander Varvarenko told Bloomberg: